nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK5/README.md

 # Project Overview

-This week 5 project explores how Virtual Local Area Networks (VLANs) can be used to segment a network and control communication between devices, where work is divided into two parts:
+This week 5 project, which explores how Virtual Local Area Networks (VLANs) can be used to segment a network and control communication between devices.
+It work, where divided into two parts:

 * **Task 1:** Configuring VLANs and verifying network isolation
 * **Task 2:** Enabling communication between VLANs using a router